Clinical Training - Critical Care Medicine Fellowship

 In addition to completing required rotations, fellows have time to explore independent interests during their training.
 Below is a representative list of possible electives, though fellows may participate in others as well.

-Research – There are many opportunities to engage in research within the Pulmonary & Critical Care Division and in other Critical Care subspeciality divisions.
+Research – There are many opportunities to engage in research within the Pulmonary & Critical Care Division and in other Critical Care subspecialty divisions.

 Critical Care Anesthesia – During this rotation, fellows learn basic and advanced airway management skills under the direct supervision of an Anesthesiologist.
 Most of our fellows who have participated in this rotation have performed 30-40 intubations in this one-month time frame.
 This rotation creates a foundation of airway management skills upon which fellows can build during their subsequent critical care rotations.